Joanna MacGregor: Honours and awards

 MacGregor has received honorary Fellowships from the Royal Academy of Music, Trinity College of Music, and Murray Edwards, Cambridge (New Hall).
 She has been awarded Honorary Doctorates from the University of St Andrews, the Open University, the University of Bath and Bath Spa University.
 MacGregor was appointed as Member of the Arts Council England in 1998 alongside Anish Kapoor, Brian McMaster, Anthony Gormley and Andrew Motion, leaving in 2004.

 She was recognised for her innovation with a Royal Philharmonic Society award in 2003 for imaginative programming and tireless work in opening up music to new audiences.
-Other awards include European Encouragement Prize for Music 1995, NFMS Sir Charles Grove Award 1998, and South Bank Show Award for Classical Music 2000.
+Other awards include European Encouragement Prize for Music 1995, NFMS Sir Charles Groves Award 1998, and South Bank Show Award for Classical Music 2000.
 MacGregor was appointed Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours and Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours, both for services to music.